 Come a little closer ladies and Gentleman...

-'Carminativum' and her flatulent tunes
+'Carminativum' and her flatulent tunes.

-'Sucker' and 'Sucked' a pair of baby milk machines
+'Sucker' and 'Sucked' a pair of baby milk machines.

-See 'Chicken Little Syndrome' and her fear mongering that the sky is falling
+See 'Chicken Little Syndrome' and her fear mongering that the sky is falling.

-Don't miss 'Enantiodromia' and her plural personas
+Don't miss 'Enantiodromia' and her plural personas.

-For it's first reveal...
+for it's first reveal,

-and not for the faint hearted
+and not for the faint hearted,

-Meet 'Vore' served on a silver platter to fulfil hungry appetites
+meet 'Vore' served on a silver platter to fulfil hungry appetites

-Now don't be scared
+don't be scared.

 Step a little closer...

-Reared a stones throw away from the iconic, Gothic town of Whitby, she recalls being seduced by her frightfully, fascinated childhood memories of a former sideshow attraction on Church Street.
-Her recollections of witnessing a pickled dicephalic baby and the exposed, staked bones of Dracula began the blurring of her boundaries between reality and fantasy.
+A working-class, country girl tainted by the industrial backdrop of the iron and coal industries, yet enamoured by the revolution of Victorian splendour, Michelle Forrest-Beckett has always been spirited with Great Expectations.
+Reared a stones-throw away from the iconic, Gothic town Whitby, Michelle recalls a frightfully fascinating childhood memory of a former sideshow attraction on Church Street.
+Her recollection of witnessing a pickled dicephalic baby and the staked bones of Dracula began the blurring of the boundaries between reality and fantasy.